AlejandroSuau/python-interview-test-function/README.md

 list = [a, b, c]

-Returns a list in which each element is the result of the product of the remaining elements of the array
+Returns a list in which each element is the result of the product of the remaining elements of the array:

 i.e.
 result = [b * c, a * c, a * b]